-During FY2021, KPMG has conducted reviews on risk mitigation, sales, credit management and collections, production and inventory management, procurement and payments (trade).
+During FY2022, KPMG has conducted reviews on risk mitigation, financial management, and human resource and payroll.

 All significant matters are highlighted to the AC and the Board for further discussion.
 The AC and the Board also work with the internal auditors, external auditors and management on their recommendations to institute and execute relevant controls with a view to managing such risks.